HACC25/EduPath/README.md

+Please run the file index.html to run the program.

 Pathway Studio - AI Career Pathway Planner
 Pathway Studio is a browser based prototype that uses AI to help high school students explore 4 year university pathways at UH Mānoa.
 Students fill out a short profile, then the app asks OpenAI to generate:
 •	A semester by semester course plan for 4 years (Fall and Spring)